-Goal Weighting Objectives Measure Outcome Operational 35% HSE Same or better than five year OGP averages (Asia and Australasia) for TRIFR and LTIFR, including implementation of 2013 corporate proactive milestones ROC achieved TRIFR and LTIFR rates 60% below the APPEA 5 year average but were higher than the 5 year OGP average (Asia and Australasia).
+Goal Weighting Objectives Me asure Outcome Operational 35% HSE OC Au LT im ame or better than five ye GP averages (Asia and Istralasia) for TRIFR and TIFR, including plementation of 2013 rporate proactive milesto ROC achieved TRIFR and LTIFR rates 60% below the APPEA 5 year average but were higher than the 5 year OGP average (Asia and Australasia).
 All quantitative HSE targets were achieved and proactive milestones were met.
-Deliver Production 6,500 - 7,500 BOEPD Achieved.
+Deliver Pro oduction 6,5 500 - 7,500 BOEPD Achieved.
 Production 7,263 BOEPD (2.65 MMBOE).
-Growth 30% Reserve Replacement Maintain reserve replacement In 2013 ROC achieved 2P reserve additions from existing assets of 0.6 MMBOE resulting in ROC's three year reserve replacement ratio of 55% Business Development and Growth Add contingent and prospective resources to the portfolio by developing existing assets in the portfolio or adding at least one new prospective asset Successful acquisition of seismic and option for Block 09/05 farmout completed.
+Growth 30% Reserve Replacement t Ma aintain reserve replaceme ent In 2013 ROC achieved 2P reserve additions from existing assets of 0.6 MMBOE resulting in ROC's three year reserve replacement ratio of 55% Business Developm Growth lopment and th Add contingent and prospective resources to the portfolio by developing existing assets in the portfolio or adding at least one new prospective asset Successful acquisition of seismic and option for Block 09/05 farmout completed.
 Bids were also lodged for offshore acreage in Myanmar, and pursuing farm-in opportunities for onshore Myanmar blocks.
-Financial 30% Profitability ('NPAT') Continued profitability of the business Achieved NPAT of US\$45.2 million Cost Control Development and exploration expenditure <us\$100 -="" bcp="" equity<="" excludes="" malaysia="" million="" td="">Achieved YTD exploration and development expenditure of US\$76.7 million plus US\$40.7 million for Malaysia BCP equity funding</us\$100> Achieved YTD exploration and development expenditure of US\$76.7 million plus US\$40.7 million for Malaysia BCP equity funding funding estimated to be US\$40-45 million for 2013 Achieved opex of US\$19/BBL.
-Opex <us\$20 &="" (profit="" bbl="" loss).<="" td=""></us\$20> People 5% Committed Personnel Ensure the business and its people are operating effectively and aligned with delivering objectives Achieved.
+Financial 30% Profitabilit y ('NPAT') ontinued profitability of the siness е Achieved NPAT of US\$45.2 million Cost Cont rol • Development and exploration expenditure <us\$100 -="" 20<="" bcp="" be="" equity="" estimated="" excl="" for="" funding="" malaysia="" million="" td="" to="" us\$40-45="">udes eAchieved YTD exploration and development expenditure of US\$76.7 million plus US\$40.7 million for Malaysia BCP equity funding</us\$100> udes e Achieved YTD exploration and development expenditure of US\$76.7 million plus US\$40.7 million for Malaysia BCP equity funding • Opex <us\$20 bbl<br="">(Profit & Loss).</us\$20> Achieved opex of US\$19/BBL.
+People 5% Committed d Personnel pe an isure the business and its ople are operating effect d aligned with delivering jectives Achieved.
 Corporate restructure completed and retention levels maintained across all locations.
 Malaysia office is now well established.
-Remuneration review completed. in accordance with the above objectiving factor in determining overall Cor es, the Board also takes into account the npany performance for the year.
-Share price Used by Board as key determining factor Deliver positive share price performance on absolute and comparative basis Exceeded expectations with share price increase 11% for 2013 and top quartile performance against Comparator Group for 2013.
+Remuneration review completed. takes into acc Following assessment of the Company performance in accordance with the above objectives, the Board also takes into account the share price performance over the year as a final overriding factor in determining overall Company performance for the year.
+Share price Used by Board as Deliver posit e on e on absolute and price basis quar eeded expectations with share increase 11% for 2013 and top tile performance against aparator Group for 2013.

-As set out in the graph above, the Company's share price increased by approximately 11% in 2013 which was comparable with All Ords and the ASX Energy Index and outperformed the Comparator Group:
+As set out in the graph, below the Company's share price increased by approximately 11% in 2013 which was comparable with All Ords and the ASX Energy Index and outperformed the Comparator Group: